 BigQuery offers flat-rate pricing at a discounted rate if you purchase a minimum monthly or annual commitment.

 Workload management.
 After you purchase slots, you can allocate them to workloads.
 That way, a workload has a dedicated pool of BigQuery computational resources available for use.
 At the same time, if a workload doesn't use all of its allocated slots, any unused slots are shared automatically across your other workloads.

 Centralized purchasing: You can purchase and allocate slots for your entire organization.
 You don't need to purchase slots for each project that uses BigQuery.

 A capacity commitment is a purchase of BigQuery compute capacity for some minimum duration of time.
 Commitments are measured in BigQuery slots, which are a unit of computational capacity.
-Slots represent a dynamic amount of CPU, RAM, and distributed memory.
+A slot represents a virtual CPU used by BigQuery.
 Generally, if you purchase more slots, you can run more concurrent queries, and complex queries will run faster.

 Monthly commitment.
 You purchase a minimum 30-day commitment.
 After 30 days, you can cancel the plan at any time.

 Annual commitment.
 You purchase a 365-day commitment.
 You can choose whether to auto-renew, cancel, or convert to a different plan after 365 days.